pkottenbreit/cs207/README.md

+## Requirements of this Project Writeup

+10-13 pages: shorter is OK it is says everything we need it to (but this is unlikely)

+The following are appendices and do not contribute to page count
+ - circuit designs;
+ - code listings for all code; (excluding publicly available libraries you included)
+ - photographs of implementated circuits;
+ - physical hardware designs;

+## Delete above this heading

 # CS 207 Final Project

 ![](https://github.com/pkottenbreit/cs207/blob/main/DSC_0037%20(Large).png)
 ## Project Overview

-### Introduction
+### Introduction to the project (itself: not the class assignment)
 Our objective is to produce an input device to control flight simulation video games.

-### Background
+### Background (the playing field of existing solutions: commercial products, do-it-yourself projects, references)
 This project is based on the ["Sim Racing Button Box" project by Hobbylex on instructables.com](https://www.instructables.com/Sim-Racing-Button-Box/)

-### Our Modification
+Our modification to improve existing products for less.
 Because flight controls (implemented as switched) need to be left on, we modified the design to no longer require a matrix.
 We designed 3 different ways to accomplish our objective and modification, each with their own drawbacks.

 ### Our Motivation
 Braden has been playing Flight Simulator X, DCS World, and MSFS 2020 with his cousin.